Video of fatal attack on African immigrant shocks Italy

 Ogorchukwu, 39, was selling goods Friday on the main street of Civitanova Marche, a beach town on the Adriatic Sea, when his attacker grabbed the vendor’s crutch and struck him down, according to police.
 Video shows the assailant wrestling the victim onto his back on the pavement as he fought back, eventually subduing Ogorchukwu with the weight of his body.

 “The aggressor went after the victim, first hitting him with a crutch.
-He made him fall to the ground, then he finished, causing the death, hitting him repeatedly with his bare hands,” the town’s chief commissioner, Fabio Mazza, told a press conference.
+He made him fall to the ground, then he finished, causing the death, striking repeatedly with his bare hands,” police investigator Matteo Luconi told a press conference.

-Police investigator Matteo Luconi told Italian news channel Sky TG24 that onlookers called police, who responded after the suspect had fled and attempted to administer aid to the victim.
+He later told Italian news channel Sky TG24 that onlookers called police, who responded after the suspect had fled and attempted to administer aid to the victim.
+An autopsy will determine if the death was provoked by blows, suffocation or another cause.

 Police used street cameras to track the assailant’s movements and detained a man identified as Filippo Claudio Giuseppe Ferlazzo, 32.
 He was being held on suspicion of murder and theft for allegedly taking the victim’s phone.

-Luconi told Sky TG24 the assailant lashed out after the vendor made “insistent” requests for pocket change.
+Luconi said the assailant lashed out after the vendor made “insistent” requests for pocket change.
 Police were questioning witnesses and viewing videos of the attack.
 They said the suspect has made no statement.

 Ogorchukwu, who was married with two children, resorted to selling goods on the street after he was struck by a car and lost his job as a laborer due to his injuries, said Daniel Amanza, who runs the ACSIM association for immigrants in the Marche region’s Macerata province.